-T-Mobile launches Samsung Galaxy Exhibit, confirms BlackBerry Q10 coming June 5Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile launches Samsung Galaxy Exhibit, confirms BlackBerry Q10 coming June 5Alex Wagner - Editorial Director of News and Content

 After first popping up on our radar back in February, Samsung's Galaxy Exhibit is now available for purchase from T-Mobile.
 The new Android-powered smartphone is available with a down payment of $19.99 and 24 monthly payments of $9 each.
 T-Mobile customers that'd prefer to pay for the Galaxy Exhibit in full and avoid any monthly installment payments can do so by ponying up $235.99.